Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Benchmarking Fundamental Operations

 For both accelerators, certain data points in the high-discretization regime could not be obtained due to out-of-memory (OOM) errors.
 In the performance benchmarks, OOM conditions arise even at lower discretization levels, because additional figures of merit must be tracked, further reducing the memory available for computation.

-The figures in this section are organized as follows.
-The first row of both Fig.~\ref{fig:parallelizableTTOperations} and Fig.~\ref{fig:nonparallelizableTTOperations} shows the average execution time as a function of the number of discretization points of the matrix represented by the underlying TT.
-The second row depicts the corresponding Roofline model for both the GPU and TPU \cite{williams09}, illustrating the achieved performance $P$ in GFLOP/sec as a function of the arithmetic intensity I, measured in GFLOP/byte.
+The figures in this section are structured in the following way: The first row of both Fig.~\ref{fig:parallelizableTTOperations} and Fig.~\ref{fig:nonparallelizableTTOperations} shows the average execution time as a function of the number of discretization points of the matrix represented by the underlying TT; The second row depicts the corresponding Roofline model for both the GPU and TPU \cite{williams09}, illustrating the achieved performance $P$ in GFLOP/sec as a function of the arithmetic intensity I, measured in GFLOP/byte.
 The arithmetic intensity can be obtained through

 by additionally measuring the achieved memory bandwidth $B$ in byte/sec.
 For visual clarity, the datapoints belonging to a given device (GPU or TPU) are connected by arrows, indicating the progression from one discretization level to the next (i.e.\ $2^2 \rightarrow 2^3 \rightarrow 2^4 \rightarrow \dots$).